 About this course

-This course is relevant to the whole optical practice team.
+This course is relevant to the whole optical team, including

 Assessment: 10 MCQs.
 Pass mark 80%. more…